-Herb: The person involved in the accident should never speak with the insurance company.
+Herb: The person involved in the car accident should never speak with the insurance company.
 Have someone else file the claim and make the calls for you.
-Better yet, if injured, wait until you retain an attorney to help you and let be your mouthpiece.
+Better yet, if injured, wait until you retain a car accident attorney to help you and let be your mouthpiece.
 There is no reason for you to speak with the insurance company.

 If you have to make the call, I’d recommend that you not give a recorded statement.
 Whatever you say on the recording will be held against you.
 You may not understand a question and give an answer that when taken out of context may show that you were partially at fault.
 There is no going back and fixing that once it is done.

 I always recommend you speak with an attorney.
 We give free advice to potential clients every day on accidents.
 The more you learn, the better off you will be when dealing with the insurance people.